hankliou/osc2024/readme.md

 ## lab 3
 - test async uart by 'testAsyncUart' command.
-- setTimer args format is 'setTimer [msg] [time(second)]', do not add any extra white space in command, or it may not get the command corectly..
+- setTimer args format is 'setTimer [msg] [time(second)]', do not add any extra white space in command, or it may not get the command corectly.